ZaneDubya/YCPU/Documentation/readme.txt

     https://www.microsoft.com/en-us/download/details.aspx?id=20914

-When YCPUXNA.exe is run without any parameters, or when it is run from YLauncher, it boots into a menu where you can select to assemble a test program ("Examples/testconsole.asm") or run the binary form of the same test program ("Examples/testconsole.asm.bin").
+When YCPUXNA.exe is run without any parameters, or when it is run from YLauncher.exe, it boots into a menu where you can select to assemble a test program (../Examples/testconsole.asm) or run the binary form of the same test program (../Examples/testconsole.asm.bin).

-You can assmeble your own programs by running YCPUXNA from the console with these arguments:
+You can assemble your own programs by running YCPUXNA from the console with these arguments:

     ycpuxna -asm path_to_assembly_file.asm